Skip to content

 dpo(at)digia.com

-The below processing of personal data at Digia is carried out solely for the purposes of recruitment activities.
-Personal data of candidates is processed during the recruitment process for assessing the candidate’s suitability, to invite candidates to interviews, and in other such activities necessary for completing the recruitment process.
-If a candidate is chosen, the personal data provided by the candidate during the recruitment process is also used to establish the candidate’s employment and in tasks related to the start of the employment.
+The processing of personal data mentioned under Digia is solely for recruitment purposes.
+Candidate personal data is processed during the recruitment process, including assessing the suitability of candidates for specific roles, inviting applicants for interviews, and performing other necessary tasks related to the recruitment process.
+If a candidate is selected for a position, the personal data provided during the recruitment process is also used for establishing the employment relationship and related tasks.

-The legal bases for the processing of the personal data collected by Digia for recruitment purposes are the candidate’s consent, Digia’s legitimate interests related to appropriately completing the recruitment process, and legal requirements related to investigating what work permits are required, for example.
-If a candidate is selected for employment at Digia, the candidate’s personal data is processed in accordance with the obligations laid down in legislation, to which Digia is subject as the employer.
+The legal basis for processing personal data collected for Digia’s recruitment process includes the candidate’s consent, Digia’s legitimate interests related to proper execution of the recruitment process, and legal requirements, such as verifying necessary work permits.
+If a candidate is hired by Digia, their personal data is processed based on the obligations set by legislation for Digia as an employer.

-The purposes and legal bases of the personal data processing are summarised in the table below.
+Purpose and legal basis of processing personal data is described in table below.

-Carrying out the recruitment process and assessing candidate suitability Consent
+Implementation of the recruitment process and assessment of individuals’ suitability Consent

 Digia processes the following personal data of candidates: